Tainanen/HelsinkiBike/README.md

 * [Node.js](https://nodejs.org/): Version 18.14.1
 * [TablePlus](https://tableplus.com/): For importing big csv.files and mapping them correctly
 * [Insomnia](https://insomnia.rest/): For testing and interacting with backend endpoints and validating API functionality.
+* [Docker](https://docker.com): For packaging and running the application in containers.
+* [GCP](https://console.cloud.google.com/): For building and deploying the application on the cloud.

 This application was made on Windows 11.
 The backend of the application is built using Spring Boot, a Java-based framework, with JDK 17.
 It utilizes MySQL as the database for data storage.